wusher/notes/src/about.md

 ---

 I write code.

-This is where I keep my notes.
+Also, this is where I keep my notes.